 The event is part of Hari Hasanah – one of the initiatives under Khazanah Nasional’s “Negaraku, Negara Kita” campaign, which celebrates and commemorates Malaysia’s journey and progress as a nation, in conjunction with Hari Kebangsaan and Hari Malaysia.

-During the event, the Prime Minister delivered three key points:
+During the event, the former Prime Minister delivered three key points:

 - The 66-acre Taman Tugu park will be placed under a national public trust, Amanah Warisan Negara (AWAN).
 The trust will hold and manage the urban forest park in perpetuity for the public to enjoy.